-Louisa is listed in Chambers and Partners (2017 & 2018) as a band 3 leader in the field of extradition at the London Bar.
+Louisa is a barrister specialising in extradition, human rights and serious crime.
+Louisa has been listed in Chambers and Partners since 2017 and is ranked as a band 3 leader in the field of extradition at the London Bar.

 "Exceptional client handling skills" and "very impressive written arguments."